 What's a mother to do when she finds her community's door of opportunity locked and barred and her community unaware of the needs of their most needy children?

 On December 23rd, 2003, The Circle of Friends Ministry moved to 105 E. Stuart Avenue in downtown Lake Wales.
-This location houses administrative offices, a family room, an auditorium, a gift shop, the Snack Shack, and an educational area where the particpants partake in classes and other training .
-The Circle is a wonderful place of opportunity where staff devote their time and talent to empower and equip each participant with the knowledge and ability to gain a greater independence, greater self-esteeem, and broader community involvement.
+This location houses administrative offices, a family room, an auditorium, a gift shop, the Snack Shack, and an educational area where the participants partake in classes and other training.
+The Circle is a wonderful place of opportunity where staff devote their time and talent to empower and equip each participant with the knowledge and ability to gain a greater independence, greater selfesteem, and broader community involvement.

 Circle of Friends is a nonprofit 501c3 Organization.
 We rely on charitable donations and our faithful sponsors to keep our program open and available to the special need's community.
 We would like to give a BIG thank you to all who have decided to invest in the lives of our disabled students!